Bard College at Simon's Rock: the Early College

 Register to attend the Conference

-For more information, contact Maryann Tebben, Director of the Center for Food Studies and faculty in Languages and Literature, at mtebben@simons-rock.edu.
+For more information, contact Maryann Tebben, Faculty and Director of the Center for Food Studies and the Center for Food and Resilience, at mtebben@simons-rock.edu.

 — Professor Maryann Tebben,